ctz/ctz.github.com/_posts/2013-12-17-crime-vs-zlib.md

 The same idea can be extended to deal with regions of previous plaintext which should not be considered in the window.
 This could produce better compressions where a back-ref skips entirely over a region.

 ## But it's not that simple
 Unfortunately this fails to take into account type 2 deflate blocks (those where the huffman codes for literal bytes and back-refs are encoded in the compression).
-It is not enough to restrict the back-ref encoding to not cross our regions, because .
+It is not enough to restrict the back-ref encoding to not cross our regions, because the choice of huffman codes will leak the contents of the region.
 We have to either:

 * Compress each region separately, then concatenate the deflate blocks into a single stream.
 This is inefficient, and will produce non-optimal compressions.
 * As well as only considering the window constrained in the current region for back-refs, also only do statistical analysis of the current region when working out the huffman codes for a type 2 block.